 It will take some time for your eye to become fully adjusted to its new lens.
 For this reason, you will need to have someone drive you home from your appointment.
 In addition, you will likely be asked to avoid driving completely for about a week or so.

 Your eye may feel sore and water more than usual for a few days.
-Prescription eyedrops can help alleviate your discomfort.
+Prescription eye drops can help alleviate your discomfort.
 If provided, use them exactly as directed and do not share them with any other individual.

 Some patients are given eye shields to wear while sleeping.
 This can provide additional protection to improve healing.
 If you are given an eye shield, do not stop wearing it just because your eye feels better.
 For maximum benefits, you’ll probably need to wear it for around a week or so.

 It’s challenging to know when it’s the right time for cataract surgery.
 Knowing what to expect can help you and your ophthalmologist make that decision.
-Keep the above information in right when coming up with a timeline that will work best for you.
+Keep the above information in mind when coming up with a timeline that will work best for you.